 Description Of Parts On A Revolver

-- Front Sight – same function as an automatic
+Front Sight – same function as a semi-automatic

-- Rear Sight – same as an automatic
+- Rear Sight – same as a semi-automatic

 - Cylinder – contains the independent chambers, rotates to bring chamber into alignment with barrel